atomix/atomix/README.md

 size of logs wherever possible.

 #### Log cleaning
-One feature we can not about command logs is that often times the logs will contain commands that no longer contribute to the current state of the application.
+Often times the logs will contain commands that no longer contribute to the current state of the application.
 For example, a `set` command might override a previous `set` command, or a `del` command negates the state that was previously created by a `set` command.
 In this case, each of the commands can be safely removed from the log without effecting the system's ability to recover to its previous state.
 This is referred to as log cleaning.

 Log cleaning is a incremental process that can be performed periodically